Major: Spanish Education

 - A list of university approved general education courses and administrative policies are available here.

-- GPA of 2.75 or better in the teaching specialty is required for placement in student teaching and exit from the program.
+- GPA of 2.75 or better is required for placement in student teaching and exit from the program.

 - A minimum grade of ‘B’ is required in the SPAN teaching specialty courses.